binarybird/Gource-QuartzComposer-PlugIn/README.md

 Gource Quartz Composer Plugin for Mac OSX

-Started a project to get Gource to run as a screen saver on Mac OSX - the easiest way to do that is through Quartz Composer included with Apple's XCode Tools
+Started a project to get Gource to run as a screen saver on Mac OSX - the easiest way to do that is through Quartz Composer, included with Apple's XCode Tools.
+Ofcourse you will need to have gource installed on your system first.
+I'd reccomend doing that with brew.

 You can use this same technique to capture/record any window in Mac OSX through Quartz Composer